sparkfun/SparkFun_GNSSDO/docs/software_overview.md

 ### TCP Server (IPS1)

-When **TCP Server (IPS1)** is enabled, the ESP32 serial console is diverted from the CH340 (USB) interface to the mosaic-T COM3 UART interface.
-The serial data is then daisy chained from COM3 to the IPS1 TCP server.

-When **TCP Server (IPS1)** is enabled, the configuration menu and debug messages can be accessed over TCP / Telnet on the chosen port.
+When **TCP Server (IPS1)** is enabled, the ESP32 serial console is diverted from the CH340 (USB) interface to the mosaic-T COM3 UART interface and daisy chained to the IPS1 TCP server.
+The configuration menu and debug messages can then be accessed over TCP / Telnet on the chosen port.
 The CH340 (USB) interface is then no longer active.

 TCP / Telnet is supported over both Ethernet and the Ethernet-over-USB connection.
 Only one TCP2Way connection is supported.